 The obverse of the 1965 quarter features the iconic profile of George Washington facing left, designed by John Flanagan.
 The portrait was initially intended to be a temporary bicentennial commemorative design for Washington’s 200th birthday in 1932, but it became the permanent design.

 On the reverse side, an eagle with outstretched wings holds a bundle of arrows, symbolizing strength and preparedness.
 Beneath the eagle are olive branches, representing peace.
-Flanagan’s powerful image of the eagle dominates the reverse, reinforcing the patriotic symbolism of the coin.
+Flanagan’s powerful image of the eagle dominates the reverse, reinforcing the coin’s patriotic symbolism.

 1965 Quarter Composition and Physical Features

 The 1965 quarter differs significantly from its predecessors in composition.
-Prior to 1965, quarters were 90% silver and 10% copper, but beginning this year, they were composed of 75% copper and 25% nickel over a pure copper core.
-The coin weighs 5.67 grams and has a reeded edge, a design element originally used to prevent coin clipping when silver was more valuable.
+Before 1965, quarters were 90% silver and 10% copper, but beginning this year, they comprised 75% copper and 25% nickel over a pure copper core.
+The coin weighs 5.67 grams and has a reeded edge, a design element used initially to prevent coin clipping when silver was more valuable.

 Rare 1965 Quarters and Error Coins

-Despite the exceptionally high mintage of over 1.8 billion 1965 quarters, only a few rare coin errors exists that are sought after by numismatists and collectors.
+Despite the exceptionally high mintage of over 1.8 billion 1965 quarters, only a few rare coin errors existexist, and numismatists and collectors seek them out.

 The 1965 silver quarter is one such error.
-These coins were accidentally created when some of the 1964 silver planchets were used for 1965-dated coins.
-These silver quarters are extremely rare.
-The value of these 1965 Error Coins can be worth $1,300 to $2,000 depending on their condition.
+These coins were accidentally created when some 1964 silver planchets were used for 1965-dated coins.
+These silver quarters are scarce.
+Depending on their condition, these 1965 Error Coins can be worth $1,300 to $2,000.

 Another valuable error is the 1965 doubled die quarter.
 This error occurs when a die used in striking the coin is misaligned, which can cause a doubled image on one or both sides.
 The most obvious signs of doubling are usually found in the words “In God We Trust” or “Liberty,” or in the date.
 These errors can make a coin worth hundreds in circulated condition or even thousands of dollars in higher grades.